leontristain/modnotes/windhelm/tldr.md

 ![](/windhelm/pics/overview-wallwalknetwork.png?raw=true "Wallwalk Road Network")

 The expansion expands Windhelm towards its west, north, and northeast directions, with the wallwalks nicely partitioning out 3 new districts.
 The expansion also restores the Windhelm Arena structure, expands the size of the market square by a bit, and adds a number of structures to the Gray Quarters wallwalk level.
-All of these are shown by the following pic.
+All of these are shown in the following image:

 ![](/windhelm/pics/overview-newdistricts.png?raw=true "New Districts")

-In the new districts, the mod adds a lot of new buildings, landmarks, points of interests, and doors to interiors, as shown by the following pic.
+In the new districts, the mod adds a lot of new buildings, landmarks, points of interests, and doors to interiors, as shown in the following image.

 ![](/windhelm/pics/overview-buildingsanddoors.png?raw=true "New Buildings, Landmarks, and Doors")